 Pros | Cons |

-Minimal noise |
+|

 Related: How to Hide Window Air Conditioner: 15 Genius Ways to Disguise Your Unsightly AC Unit

-3. Portable Heat Pump
+4. Portable Heat Pump

 With a portable heat pump, you can easily maintain your preferred temperature settings in your garage.

 A portable heat pump has a sleek look as all the components are fitted inside one container.
 It consumes less energy and is much safer than a space heater.
-You can also give it smart capabilities by connecting it with a smart AC controller!

 Pros | Cons |

-4. Radiant Floor Heating
+5. Radiant Heating

-The most significant advantage of radiant floor heating is that it provides uniform and consistent heating, reducing hot and cold spots.
+The most significant advantage of radiant heating is that it provides uniform and consistent heating, reducing hot and cold spots.
 Also, unlike forced air systems, there is no blowing air, which means fewer dust particles are circulating.

 One drawback of this system is that it is only for those who are building a new garage or considering replacing the existing floor.
 Radiant heating is installed before the concrete is poured and is quite challenging to retrofit.